Rosvall and Voutilainen: Legacy

-On November 18, 1929, Finnish-Canadians Viljo Rosvall and Janne Voutilainen left the Port Arthur area for Onion Lake, 20 kilometres upstream from here to recruit bushworkers for a strike.
+On November 18, 1929, Finnish-Canadians Viljo Rosvall and Janne Voutilainen left the Port Arthur area for Onion Lake, 20 kilometres upstream from there to recruit bushworkers for a strike.
 Their bodies were found at Onion Lake the following spring.
 Local unionists and many Finnish-Canadians suspected foul play, but coroner's juries ruled the deaths accidental drownings.
 The two men's funeral on April 28, 1930, is remembered as the largest ever held in Port Arthur.
 As thousands of mourners marched to Riverside Cemetery, an eclipse of the sun darkened the sky.
 The mystery surrounding the deaths of Rosvall and Voutilainen endures, sustaining them in public memory as martyrs to the cause of organized labour.

 As an event that has seeped into more mainstream Canadian consciousness, the case of Rosvall and Voutilainen has aroused interest from academics, unionists, and authors.
 For instance, Michael Ondaatje's 1987 novel In the Skin of a Lion gives a fictionalized account of the murder of Rosvall and Voutilainen.